GitHubGitHub

 Keybindings Configuration

-Vi Mongo supports extensive keyboard customization via the keybindings.json file.
+Vi Mongo supports extensive keyboard customization via the keybindings.yaml file.
 Each key binding consists of key combinations and descriptions.

 Keys can be specified in two ways:

-• keys: Key combinations using Tcell naming (like Ctrl+C, Alt+o)
+• keys: Named or combo keys using Tcell naming (like Ctrl+c, Alt+o, Enter, Esc)

 Customizing Keybindings: